 - Add the garlic and flour and stir well to combine for 1 minute.

-- Add stock, milk and maple syrup, increase heat to medium and bring up to a boil, then reduce the heat to medium low, cover, and simmer about 30 to 40 minutes, stir occasionally, until potatoes are soft.
+- Add stock, milk, corn, and maple syrup, increase heat to medium high and bring up to a boil, then reduce the heat to medium low, cover, and simmer about 30 to 40 minutes, stir occasionally, until potatoes are soft.
+Toward the end, you can use a potato masher to lightly mash up some of the potatoes, while still leaving it as chunky as you like.

 - Add the bacon back to the soup, or save some for topping.
-Garnish with cilantro, a dollop of plain yogurt, sliced avocado and crumbled queso fresco cheese or goat cheese.
-Serve with crusty bread or saltines.
+Garnish with cilantro, a dollop of plain yogurt, sliced avocado and crumbled queso fresco, feta, or goat cheese.
+Serve with crusty bread or crackers.